Hotels in Andalucia

 As a region with a history of unparalleled variety and drama, from the Romans to the Moors, to the Golden Age of discovery, you’d expect Andalucia to offer its visitors hotels which encapsulate… More →

-Many of the inhabitants of Guadix live underground, in cave houses.
-In the winter they are covered with snow and keep their warmth, providing delightful places to stay, often with their own… More →
+Cave hotels are found in Guadix where many of the inhabitants live underground, in cave houses.
+In the winter they are covered with snow and keep their warmth, providing delightful places to stay… More →